These DIY Halloween wooden decorations have been a favorite yard decor idea for our family for years.

-The next step was to take two large pieces of newspaper and make lines with markers on it to give me an idea of shape and how to paint the project when it was done.
+The next step was to take two large pieces of newspaper and make lines with markers on it.
+This gave me an idea of shape and how to paint the project when it was done.

 Note: Power tools, electricity, and other items used for this project can be dangerous unless used properly and with adequate precautions, including safety protection.
 Please use extreme caution when using power tools and electricity.
 Always wear protective equipment, and learn to use your tools before you start any project.

 My husband took over next.
-We laid the newspaper template on a piece of chip board and he used his jig saw to cute out the shapes.
+We laid the newspaper template on a piece of chip board and he used his jig saw to cut out the shapes.